An example of a real-time, collaborative multi-page web app built with Phoenix LiveView

 SolidJS

-makes this easy as it renders a cleanupSolid
+makes this easy as it can return a cleanupSolid

 callback (where you take a reference to the SolidJS component in the hook).